Creating a railway that is safe and more resilient to the effects of weather, now and in the future.

 How does weather impact the railway?

-Over the past decade adverse weather conditions resulted in an average 2-3% reduction in PPM achievement across the railway network.
+Over the past 12 years adverse weather conditions resulted in an average 2-3% reduction in PPM achievement across the railway network.
 The impacts of extreme weather can be more significant, with large variations from year to year.

 Weather impacts cost us £50-£100m per year due to delays and cancellations.
 If the wider costs to the railway and the economy are included (for example missed targets, repairs and socio-economic impacts) this rises to £200–£300m a year.

 The figure below shows the delays associated with weather-related incidents across the network for the past decade.
-Further detail on delays by Route, including historic incidents and periodic reports, are available on the Route specific pages in the side-bar.
+Further detail on delays can be found on the National periodic reports page and by Route, in the form of periodic reports using the links in the side-bar.

 Climate change will cause existing weather patterns to shift, changing the severity, frequency and impact of events.
 Maintaining, and improving, our resilience will become increasingly challenging as these changes amplify the risk and impact of asset failures to unacceptable levels.
 Such shifts will mean that our historic records of likelihood, severity and impact cannot be relied upon to inform our future operational and investment decisions.
 We are working to increase our understanding of the changes on risk so that we can plan when, and how, we will need to adjust our responses to cope with the new normal.